Pressio/SHAW/docs/content/index.rst

 	           the most basic case involving a single forcing term

-	       `rank-1 simulation to solve for multiple-depths <{filename}/demos/rank1fommulti.rst>`_: we use the rank-1 formulation to run multiple simulations corresponding to different realizations of the source depth
+	       `rank-1 simulation to solve for multiple-depths <{filename}/demos/rank1fommulti.rst>`_: we use the rank-1 formulation to sequentially solve the dynamics for different realizations of the source depth

 	       `rank-2 simulation to solve for multiple-depths <{filename}/demos/rank2fom.rst>`_: same objective as demo above, but we use the rank-2 formulation to propagate multiple samples *simultaneously*